shybruh/pssmngr/README.md

 # PSSMngr - Personal Password Manager

 A secure, offline password manager that helps you store and manage your passwords locally.
-Built with Python, PSMngr provides a clean, minimal interface while keeping your sensitive data encrypted and secure on your local machine.
+Built with Python, PSMngr provides a clean, minimal interface while keeping your sensitive data encrypted and secure on your local machine. (getting a recode in c#)

 ![PSSMngr Interface](interface.gif)